 The content for this article was contributed by Mark Littler of Littler Diecast Corporation.

-Littler Diecast Corporation was recently able to redesign and die cast an electrical switch frame for an aerospace application.
+Littler Diecast Corporation, a producer of high pressure die castings, was recently able to redesign and die cast an electrical switch frame for an aerospace application.
 Formerly produced by a different manufacturer, there were defect problems in a high number of the castings and a new design was needed to achieve a lower scrap rate.
 Littler Diecast was able to demonstrate that they could pinpoint the defects through simulation without previous knowledge of the problems.
 This impressed the client enough to land them the job.

 Identifying the Problem